lilac-galaxy/lilacs-mediapipe-forward-vts-plugin/README.md

 Recommend running in a virtual environment

 ### Venv Setup
 This was done on arch linux with the python3.12 package as mediapipe does not yet work with the current version of python 3.13 at time of writing.
+Use whichever relevant python binary with a version between 3.9 and 3.12 in place of `python3.12` below.
 ```
 $ python3.12 -m venv .venv
 ```
 This command creates a `.venv` directory  to store the virtual enviornment
 ```
-$ $ource .venv/bin/activate
+$ source .venv/bin/activate
 ```
 This sets the python version / pip version to the version inside of `.venv`.
 This must be run before executing any code.
 ```